Seattle Seahawks vs. Houston Texans NFL Week 14 Odds, Plays and Insights for December 12, 2021

 Seahawks stats and trends

-- Seattle has played 12 games, with six wins against the spread.

-- Seattle has gone over the point total in 25% of its opportunities this year (three times in 12 games with a set point total).
+- Seattle has eclipsed the over/under in 25% of its opportunities this year (three times over 12 games with a set point total).

-- Seattle is 4-1 against the spread and 4-1 overall this season when the team records more than 26.9 points.
+- Seattle is 4-1 against the spread and 4-1 overall in games when it puts up more than 26.9 points.

-- When Seattle totals more than 379.0 yards, the team is 1-2 against the spread and 1-2 overall.
+- When Seattle churns out over 379.0 yards, the team is 1-2 against the spread and 1-2 overall.

-- This year, the Seahawks have 10 turnovers, 11 fewer than the Texans have takeaways (21).
+- The Seahawks have 10 giveaways this season, while the Texans have 21 takeaways.

 - Click over to SISportsbook and find the latest spread, moneyline and total for Seattle's matchup with the Texans.